-A bunch of spring onions or one medium leek, finely sliced
+A bunch of spring onions or one medium leek, trimmed and finely sliced

 Small bunch of dill, finely chopped